KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 ### Strings

-- While not typicaly considered a class it still is one
+- While not typically considered a class it still is one
-    - Think of how veriables (strings) are defined
+    - Think of how variables (strings) are defined

-#### Concatatination
+#### Concatenation

 Definition: ``the action of linking things together in a series``